api gateway as a service · open beta

 Built for the week your API meets the outside world

-• Receive Stripe or Slack webhooks on your laptop while you develop the handler
+• Receive Stripe or Slack webhooks on your laptop while you build the handler

-• Share a staging API with a client without writing auth first
+• Share a staging API with a client or teammate without writing auth first

 • Put keys and rate limits in front of a production MVP without touching its code